NishantJoshi00/NishantJoshi00/README.md

 ### 🎭 Quote of the Day

-"My code doesn't always compile, but when it does, it's probably Rust." - Nishant, probably
+"It's either comfort or a story; you are never left disappointed." - Nishant, probably

 ### 📫 Let's Connect!